 Hello there!
 My name’s Courtney van Stolk.
-I’m a wandering earth scientist with experience in: observing roadside geology while not driving off the road on cross-country road trips, measuring lichen in the Andean archaeological sites while dodging alpacas, losing hiking boots while conducted impromptu mud-viscosity survey (a.k.a. passage cartography) in Mammoth Cave, and optimizing the education:chaos ratio of natural science school trips in California’s national parks.
-Currently, I’m looking to build a career that will help society maximize benefits from and minimize impacts on this lonely blue marble in space!
+I’m a wandering earth scientist with experience in: observing roadside geology while not driving off the road on cross-country road trips, measuring lichen in the Andean archaeological sites while dodging alpacas, losing hiking boots while conducted impromptu mud-viscosity survey (a.k.a. passage cartography) in Mammoth Cave, environmental consulting, and optimizing the education:chaos ratio of natural science school trips in California’s national parks.
+I’m looking to build a career that will help us take care of our precious water resources on this lonely blue marble in space!

 You can find me elsewhere on the internet at: www.linkedin.com/in/courtneyvanstolk